Frequently Asked Questions

 Continuous > 6 years

-Information sheets on the nature and extent of the differences for each of the capital cities are provided below.
-Over the coming weeks similar information will be added for other parts of Australia.
+Information sheets summarising the nature and extent of the differences for each capital city are provided below.

 - How do I incorporate climate change into the new IFDs?